Explore Limpsfield Common

 Limpsfield Common has a number of very different areas.
 There are some magical woods and some stupendous views from Scearn Bank.
-This is a large and varied playground to explore.
-Here are our favourite things to do in the autumn.
+Here are our favourite things to do.

 Savour the reds, russets and golds of autumn.
 In the woods, you’ll see the oaks, beeches, hornbeams and hazel trees all clothed in varying shades of yellow.
 Others, such as hawthorn and wild maple will be showing off their fiery red leaves.
 The High Chart in particular, has some glorious beech woods which are simply stunning at this time of year.
 Don’t forget the berries either - hawthorn, guelder rose (look like glace cherries), elderberries and rowan.

 The hedges across Limpsfield Common are often heavy with blackberries, glistening in the sunshine.
 Later in the season you'll find sloes on blackthorn bushes - they key ingredient in sumptuous sloe gin, (but watch out for the long spines!).
 Keep an eye out for bright red rosehip berries, which makes a delicious syrup for pouring over yoghurt, pancakes, drop scones, or simply vanilla ice-cream.

 In the woods, you’ll find hazel and sweet chestnut trees.
 The nuts of these can be roasted to eat or ground up to make flour for baking.

 The woods on both the High Chart and in Happy Valley are leafy playgrounds in their own right.
 Get the family stuck into these activities:

 - Climb a tree.
 Scramble up and see how far you can go!

 - Collect fruits - nuts, acorns, berries.
 See how many you can collect and identify.
 Score extra points for the rare items - juniper berries, alder cones, wild cherry, yew berries.
 No matter how tasty they look, don’t eat unless you are sure they are safe.
 Some can cause an upset tummy.